-Keep in mind that, while Web Stories are intended for use on mobile devices, every story automatically also gets a simple desktop viewer.
+Keep in mind that while Web Stories are intended for mobile devices, every story automatically also gets a simple desktop viewer.
 This means that your mobile content is truly available for everyone.

 Goodbye AMP Stories, hello Web Stories

-Early 2018, Google introduced AMP Stories as a way of quickly building visual stories for the web using open technologies.
-In May 2020, AMP Stories became Web Stories and by October 2020, launched on the number one platform in the world: WordPress.
+Early 2018, Google introduced AMP Stories to build visual stories for the web using open technologies quickly.
+In May 2020, AMP Stories became Web Stories and, by October 2020, launched on the number one platform globally: WordPress.
 The Web Stories plugin for WordPress has made it so much easier to build stories on the platform that you own: your website.

-Google continues to make improvements to Web Stories, while also pushing the adoption.
-Earlier this year, announced that some of its other tools like the Rich Results Testing Tools and Search Console can now recognize Web Stories as such.
+Google continues to make improvements to Web Stories while also pushing the adoption.
+Tools like the Rich Results Testing Tools and Search Console can now recognize Web Stories as such.
 In the settings of the WordPress plugin, you can set the tracking ID for Analytics.
 This helps you get a sense of how your Stories are performing.

 Examples of Web Stories

-You can use Web Stories for a lot of things and we’ve seen many big media brands do it.
-While it seems they are best fit for bite-sized content, you can go a pretty deep with your stories.
+You can use Web Stories for many things, and we’ve seen many big media brands do it.
+While it seems they are the best fit for bite-sized content, you can go pretty deep with your stories.
 If you can build an engaging story, people might flock to it.
 This is just the thing that might make your content go viral.

 Here are some cool example of Web Stories (and its predecessor AMP Stories):

-These are fairly high-level Web Stories and, of course, you don’t have to use the same journalistic approach to creating them — just make sure your stories are high-quality and valuable to you and your reader.
+These are fairly high-level Web Stories, and, of course, you don’t have to use the same journalistic approach to creating them — make sure your stories are high-quality and valuable to you and your reader.

 How to build Web Stories with the WordPress plugin

 Getting started with Web Stories is easy if you have a WordPress site.
-Simply install the official Google Web Stories plugin — and don’t forget to read Google’s documentation to get your story ready for the search engine.
+Install the official Google Web Stories plugin — and don’t forget to read Google’s documentation to get your story ready for the search engine.
 The plugin was developed in the open by an awesome team of Google developers and is a work of art.
-It has now launched officially, so everyone can get building stories.
+It has now launched officially so that everyone can get building stories.

 After you’ve installed the plugin, go to the Editor Settings and fill in the details asked.
 Then you’re good to go!
-If you lack inspiration or if you want to get a sense of what a Web Story can be, please explore the template section.
+If you lack inspiration or want to get a sense of what a Web Story can be, please explore the template section.
 See one you like?
-Simply click Use template and the editor opens with the template.
-Now, you can use the various tools to adapt the story to your liking.
+Click Use template, and the editor opens with the template.
+Now, you can use various tools to adapt the story to your liking.